 The β-adrenergic receptors

 The term “adrenergic” is derived from adrenaline.
-There are four subtypes of adrenergic receptors: α1, α2, β1 and β2.
-In the discussion that follows, only β1 and β2 receptors, called β, will be considered, and they will act in the same way.
+There are four subtypes of adrenergic receptors: α1, α2, β1, and β2.
+In the discussion, only β1 and β2 receptors, called β, will be considered, acting in the same way.

 The β-adrenergic receptors cause changes in energy metabolism, such as: